NYUAppSec/appsec_hw4/README.md

 you understand the vulnerability in detail, you should be able to see why it cannot be fixed just by changing the client-side code.

+### Submission
+If you’d like to submit this part, push the `hw4p4handin` tag with the following:

+    git tag -a -m "Completed hw4 part4." hw4p4handin
+    git push origin main
+    git push origin hw4p4handin

 ## Part 5: Privacy is Important

 Many modern Android applications collect large amounts of privacy-invasive